How to Hire Great Talent: 10 Hiring Tips for Startups

 Following the previous startup hiring tip, it is also a good idea to extend your search to a global talent pool.
 If you operate within a space where remote work is possible, there is no reason why you should have to compete for talent in a saturated local market.

-Hiring globally enables you to select the best candidates based on skill rather than location, thus giving you that extra edge.
+Expanding your hiring process globally enables you to select the best candidates based on skill rather than location, thus giving you that extra edge.
 Here again, it makes sense to keep your search open to contractors.
-Hiring employees in a different country may involve legal intricacies, and it can get complicated without having an EOR (Employer of Record).
+Hiring new employees in a different country may involve legal intricacies, and it can get complicated without having an EOR (Employer of Record).
 In contrast, engaging international freelancers and contractors is a lot more seamless.
 A platform like TalentDesk.io provides access to a huge talent pool of rated freelancers (through our integration with PeoplePerHour) while providing the expertise to help you figure out what you need before hiring contractors in specific locations, eliminating legal and compliance headaches.
 It also provides the means to pay and manage your external talent, wherever they may be.

 4. Focus on your employer branding strategy

 This is what convinces candidates to choose to work for your startup over better-known brands.
-A few simple steps can go a long way in establishing your company as a great employer.
+A few simple steps can go a long way in establishing your own company as a great employer.
 For instance, ensure that your career page is updated with the latest openings and that your website is a good reflection of your brand values.
 Most professionals today don’t decide where to work based on the pay alone — they are keen to work with brands whose goals align with their own values.
 This is what can set you apart from a large corporation.

 Employee testimonials on your website as well as on third-party platforms can also help in the startup hiring process.
 Of course, these need to be supported with the right actions and policies if you are to maintain a good reputation as an employer.
 For instance, if you work frequently with freelancers and contractors, it is important to build a reputation as a reliable paymaster.
 A seamless contractor payment process and a great payment portal can be good ways to do this.